Enterprise-CMCS/mac-fc-github-actions-runner-aws/github-oidc/README.md

     permissions:
       id-token: write
     steps:
       - name: Configure AWS credentials
         uses: aws-actions/configure-aws-credentials@v1
         with:
           aws-region: us-east-1
           role-to-assume: ${ARN of the role created by this module}
      ...
 ```

-We recommend that you store the ARN of the role created by this module as a GitHub secret called `OIDC_IAM_ROLE_ARN`, to make it easy to refer to the ARN in workflow runs.
+We recommend that you store the ARN of the role created by this module as a GitHub secret called `${environment}_OIDC_IAM_ROLE_ARN`, to make it easy to refer to the ARN in workflow runs.